networknext/next/docs/source/building_the_sdk.rst

 Linux
 -----

-Make sure the C++ build essentials package is installed:
+Make sure the build essential package is installed:

 .. code-block::